Daniel-Krueger/daniel-krueger.github.io/_posts/2025/2025-04-01-Custom-Gantt-chart.md

 It can optionally provide the following information
 - Parent element<br/>
   This can be the default parent workflow id, but it could also be any other column/calculated field with a workflow instance id.
+I saved the parent element in a choose field.<br/>
   ![](/assets/images/posts/2025-04-02-Custom-Gantt-chart/2025-04-01-20-49-28.png)
 - Progress<br/>
   An integer value between 0 and 100